Phi Kappa Psi: Grand Arch Councils

 The supreme governing body of Phi Kappa Psi is the Grand Arch Council (G.A.C.).
-The first convened in 1853, one year after the Fraternity's founding.
-They would then convene at an irregular schedule, until an entirely new form of government was ratified in 1886.
-Beginning in 1888, nearly all G.A.C.s have been regularly scheduled, and have occurred biennially, with the sole exceptions being that the 1944 G.A.C. was cancelled due to World War II and the 2020 G.A.C. was cancelled due to the COVID-19 epidemic.
+The first Grand Arch Council convened in 1853 in Charlottesville, Virginia.
+The council met at an irregular schedule until an entirely new form of government was ratified in 1886.
+Beginning in 1888, nearly all G.A.C.s have occurred biennially, except 1944 which was canceled due to World War II and 2020 which was canceled due to the COVID-19 epidemic.